Rixium/PocketPetz/README.md

 You should now be able to develop any code using Visual Studio Code, that will be automatically synced over to the Roblox level.

-The best way to developer would be to create scripts and assets in a separate level, and bring them over to PocketPetz once you're done.
+The best way to devel would be to create scripts and assets in a separate level, and bring them over to PocketPetz once you're done.
 It will help avoid any conflicts with other Developers!

 ### Working with ROJO